 Close your input by clicking OK.
 A separate window will inform you of the successful production of the partial transcriptions.

-Now the directory you previously selected will contain a set of new xml files that each represent a section of the original transcription.
+Now the directory you previously selected will contain a set of new xml-files that each represent a section of the original transcription.